Hell, Norway

 Hell (/no-NO-03/, Trøndersk: /no/) is a village in Stjørdal Municipality in Trøndelag county, Norway.
-It is located in the western part of the municipality, about 3 km south of the town of Stjørdalshalsen.
-The 1.26 km2 village has a population (2023) of 1,921 and a population density of 1525 PD/km2.
+It lies at the foot of the valley of Stjørdalen, where the Stjørdalselva empties into the Trondheim Fjord, about 3 km south of the town of Stjørdalshalsen.
+The 1.26 km2 village had a population of 1,921 in 2023, with a population density of 1525 PD/km2.

 Hell is a post town with two post codes: 7517 for delivery route addresses and 7570 for post-office boxes.
 Hell currently has a grocery store, gas station, a fast food shop, and a retirement home.
-Until late 1995, the European route E6 highway was aligned through Hell and across the Hell bridge to Sandfærhus (nearby is the Trondheim Airport, Værnes).
-The new highway (completed in 1995) now goes around the village.
+Until late 1995, the E6 highway bisected the village before proceeding across the bridge of Hell to Sandfærhus (the site of Trondheim Airport).
+The new highway (completed in 1995) goes around the village.